nqvuong99qn/Spring-Boot-Document/README.md

 ## What is the `Bean`?
 - Core of `Spring`
 - when application running, `Bean` will iniatial set up and loaded in context
+- They will be injected when need to using